2017 For One World Travel Grant Program – Deadline Extended!

 Travel Grant Qualifications

--Candidate must be attending an accredited college/university as a full-time student or be a graduate.
+-Candidate must be attending an accredited college/university as a full-time student or be a recent graduate.
 All degree levels will be considered.

 -International experience is not required but an open mind and a willingness to experience new culture is a must!